Best Dog DNA Tests 2023: DNA My Dog vs Wisdom Panel vs Embark vs Orivet vs EasyDNA & More

 Visit Website

 Paw Print Genetics is an excellent choice for breeders or people with purebred dogs who want to test for breed-specific diseases.
-You can order a single test or a panel of tests to assess your dog’s risk of developing or passing on the disease(s).
+You can order a single dog DNA test or a panel of tests to assess your dog’s risk of developing or passing on the disease(s).
 Their website allows you to search by breed, disease/trait, or symptom.

 They also offer parentage tests and a DNA profiling test you can use to ID your dog if he gets lost or stolen.
 Paw Print Genetics has a very limited number of mixed-breed tests, and they don’t provide breed identification.
+Still, breeders give this service two enthusiastic thumbs up for accurate and speedy results as well as fantastic customer service.

 ProsCons